20 THINGS TO DO AND SEE IN EAST + SOUTH EAST LONDON

-To celebrate 30 years of the DLR in 2017, TfL put together a ‘Destination DLR’ travel guide featuring 30 places that are all easily reached when using the service.
+To celebrate 30 years of the DLR in 2017, TfL put together a ‘Destination DLR’ travel guide featuring things to do in South London and East London.

-Getting around on the DLR will be made even easier this summer when new line maps on board the trains and at stations are introduced.
+Getting around on the DLR was made even easier when new line maps on board the trains and at stations were introduced.

 They use different colour shades for each branch of the railway to simplify journey planning and to help provide clearer interchange information.